AionSystem/SOVEREIGN-TRACE-PROTOCOL/README.md

 **STP Certified Auditors** — independent professionals authorized to conduct and file audits directly to the ledger under their own badge.
 Apply via `12-auditor-application.yml`.
 See [AUDITOR-VETTING-PROCESS.md](./AUDITOR-VETTING-PROCESS.md) for the full vetting process.
 All auditor badges verified live against `.github/verified-auditors.json` on every submission.

-See [CERTIFICATION.md](./CERTIFICATION.md), [AUDIT-METHODOLOGY.md](./AUDIT-METHODOLOGY.md), and [TERMS-OF-SERVICE.md](./TERMS-OF-SERVICE.md) for full process and terms.
+> See [CERTIFICATION.md](./CERTIFICATION.md), [AUDIT-METHODOLOGY.md](./AUDIT-METHODOLOGY.md), and [TERMS OF SERVICE.md](./TERMS%20OF%20SERVICE.md) for full process and terms.
-Governing law: State of New York, United States.
+> Governing law: State of New York, United States.
 Arbitration: JAMS Commercial Rules.

 [↑ Back to top](#table-of-contents)